 You have an increased risk for this type of cancer if you have:

 - A family history of MTC

-- Had prior history of pheochromocytoma, mucosal neuromas, or hyperparathyroidism
+- Had prior history of pheochromocytoma, mucosal neuromas, hyperparathyroidism or pancreatic endocrine tumors

 Other types of thyroid cancer include:

 Your health care provider will perform a physical exam and ask about your symptoms and medical history.

 Tests that may be used to diagnose MTC include:

 People with MTC should be checked for certain other tumors, especially pheochromocytoma.